 As of this date, we have filed five patent applications in various jurisdictions.

-Our flagship device, the CorNeat KPro (‘Keratoprosthesis and uses thereof’), was granted a patent in ten jurisdictions which include Europe, USA, China, Canada, Russia, Japan and Israel and is still pending in a few other jurisdictions.
+Our flagship device, the CorNeat KPro (‘Keratoprosthesis and uses thereof’), was granted a patent in eleven jurisdictions which include Europe, USA, China, Canada, Russia, Japan and Israel and is still pending in a few other jurisdictions.

 In addition, our animal trial and other R&D activities resulted in new intellectual property.
 Accordingly, except for the above patent, we have four additional patent applications that have been filed.